 To create a seamless transition between the urban space and Amager Commons, COBE designed the plaza as an undulated surface, with the bicycle parking lots located under a sequence of “hills” made in reinforced concrete and clad with tiles whose beige color echoes that of the university buildings nearby.
 At the same time, the Danish firm devised a gradual metamorphosis of the hard-landscaped area of the plaza into a green space by the means of a number of circular grass lawns that progressively transform into larger organic-shaped artificial meadows.

-“The urban space is connected to Amager Commons through a gradual transition, which makes Karen Blixens Plads a hybrid of a park and a public square (…) As a natural meeting place, the area offers a flexible zone where many different activities can unfold, including informal breaks, lectures, group work or events outside of school hours, serving as an urban living room”.
-COBE
+“The urban space is connected to Amager Commons through a gradual transition, which makes Karen Blixens Plads a hybrid of a park and a public square (…) As a natural meeting place, the area offers a flexible zone where many different activities can unfold, including informal breaks, lectures, group work or events outside of school hours, serving as an urban living room”; COBE says.

-Cross-sections of the plaza.
-Courtesy COBE.
+Cross-section of the plaza; courtesy COBE.

-View of the plaza at dusk.
+View of the plaza at dusk; © Rasmus Hjortshøj – COAST.

-All photographs © Rasmus Hjortshøj; courtesy of COBE.
+All images are courtesy of COBE.